itnproducoes/openheart/README.md

 - **MCLK** should be connected to the oscillator clock output.

-- **VCLK** is connected to the clock input pin of the 68000 (VDP is also connected to this pin and must be disconnected from it).
-These wires should be kept as short as possible.
-VCLK is optional if you do not wish to use the overclocking feature.
-Add a resistor in series between the peak and the 82-ohm pin; the resistor should be as close as possible to the peak, preferably soldered to the pin.

 -  **VCLK** is connected to the clock input pin of the 68000 (the VDP is also connected to this pin and must be disconnected from it).
 VCLK and ***GND 68K*** must be connected by twisting two wires of maximum thickness of 30awg.
 One wire will be connected to the VCLK pin and the other to a GND pin of the 68000 processor.
 Use a GND pin of the 68000 as close as possible to the VCLK to maintain the twisting until the end.
 Add an 82-ohm resistor in series with the VCLK pin of the processor.
 The resistor should be as close as possible to the peak pin, preferably soldered to it.

 Do not use a wire for the VCLK and GND 68K that exceeds 10 cm.